ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 many modules that are built into Python, to provide extra features.

 Most packages have a main module with the same name as the package.
-So the NumPy package provides a module called `numpy`, and the Pandas package provides a module called `pandas`.
+So the NumPy package provides a module called `numpy`, and the Polars package provides a module called `polars`.
 You can use the `import` command to load a module from an installed package.
-Anaconda installs NumPy by default, so try loading the `numpy` module:
+Make sure you have NumPy installed, then try loading the `numpy` module:

 ```{code-cell}